Dean Nisha Botchwey

 Associate Dean for Research Ryan Allen

 Ryan Allen, PhD, has been a member of the Humphrey School faculty since 2007 in the urban and regional planning area.
-As associate dean for research, Allen will serve as point of contact for the Humphrey School’s research faculty and center directors, and update faculty on policies regarding research ethics, procedures, grant funding, and other related information.
+As associate dean for research, Allen serves as point of contact for the Humphrey School’s research faculty and center directors, and updates faculty on policies regarding research ethics, procedures, grant funding, and other related information.

-He will also represent the School in the University's Council of Research Associate Deans (CRAD), the Center for Transportation Studies (CTS), and the Hennepin University Partnership (HUP).
+He also represents the School in the University's Council of Research Associate Deans (CRAD), the Center for Transportation Studies (CTS), and the Hennepin University Partnership (HUP).

 Allen’s research focuses on housing and community development, with a substantial emphasis on understanding immigrant integration in the United States.
 He uses quantitative and qualitative research methods to advance theory, and policy and planning conversations on important social issues, particularly racial, ethnic, and economic inequality, access to economic and social opportunities, immigrant legal status, and immigrant integration.

-In addition to his role as associate dean for research, Allen will continue to serve as the area chair and director of graduate studies for the Urban and Regional Planning Program.
+In addition to his role as associate dean for research, Allen has an appointment with Minnesota Extension Community Development.
 Read more about Associate Dean Allen.

 Assistant Dean for Graduate Education Diana Beck